swaptacular/swpt_accounts/protocol.rst

-   Indicates that a `PrepareTransfer`_ request has been sent, a `PreparedTransfer`_ response has been received, and a `FinalizeTransfer`_ message has been sent to dismiss or commit the transfer. `CR record`_\s for *dismissed transfers* MAY be deleted whenever considered appropriate.
-CR records for *committed tranfers*, however, SHOULD NOT be deleted right away.
+   Indicates that a `PrepareTransfer`_ request has been sent, a `PreparedTransfer`_ response has been received, and a `FinalizeTransfer`_ message has been sent to dismiss or commit the transfer. `RT record`_\s for *dismissed transfers* MAY be deleted whenever considered appropriate.
+RT records for *committed tranfers*, however, SHOULD NOT be deleted right away.
 Instead, they SHOULD stay in the database until a `FinalizedTransfer`_ message is received for them. [#cr-retention]_ [#staled-records]_ [#dismissed-records]_

-.. [#cr-retention] The retention of committed `CR record`_\s is necessary to prevent problems caused by message re-delivery.
+.. [#cr-retention] The retention of committed `RT record`_\s is necessary to prevent problems caused by message re-delivery.
 Consider the following scenario: a transfer has been prepared and committed (finalized), but the `PreparedTransfer`_ message is re-delivered a second time.
-Had the CR record been deleted right away, the already committed transfer would be dismissed the second time, and the fate of the transfer would be decided by the race between the two different finalizing
+Had the RT record been deleted right away, the already committed transfer would be dismissed the second time, and the fate of the transfer would be decided by the race between the two different finalizing